nicksp/dotfiles/bin/README.md

 ## colors

-Display all the terminal colors configured, in nice panes.
+Display all the supported terminal colors configured, in nice panes, along with available text effects.
 Each card has a color code which can be handy when writing some scripts or configuring colors.

 - `colors`